danferth/todo/README.md

 ====

 ## The big random list
-- [x] Need to reupload the newer version of font awesome
-- [x] zip code on quote and contact form
-- [ ] List of subjects from forms
-- [x] checkbox to auto complete end user with purchase info
-- [x] Billing info same as shipping info checkbox
-- [ ] Link to /tc/ under last sentance at top of new order form
-- [x] On well shape overlay the well# and vell vol. are on the same line
 - [ ] double check all product images and downloads. *(download the folders from c9 output on screen file names from json and match up in file explorer with details view)*
 - [ ] the related products needs an overhaul. it's a bit big when only two are present.
 Also the styling when on smaller screens is horrible
 - [ ] Product parts linsings have a checkbox for common items like 'sterile, accessories available...'